Witivio/Test-release-notes/src/trust-center/data-management-practices/README.md

 #### Teams conversations

-TeamsPro NEVER access, process or store teams conversations.
+Witivio solutions NEVER access, process or store teams conversations.

 ## Metadata Collection

-In addition to core application data, TeamsPro collects metadata to help us understand how the product is being used and what kinds of errors, such as sign-in errors, have occurred.
+In addition to core application data, Witivio solutions collect metadata to help us understand how the product is being used and what kinds of errors, such as sign-in errors, have occurred.
 This information helps us understand usage patterns, plan new features, and troubleshoot and fix problem areas.

 Collected metadata falls into these four categories:
 -  [Census data](#census-data)